7pub/Cassandra-Password-Calls/README.md

 # Cassandra-Password-Calls
-Troy would not have fallen if Cassandra had been believed.
+Troja would not have fallen if Cassandra had been believed.